SBC-Collaboration/SBC-RunControl/docs/project_description.md

 ### `active`
 All modules in this state will be actively taking data in buffer, and waiting for a trigger.
 When a trigger is received by run control, it will enter into `stopping_event` state.
 GUI: Start event timer.
 Update event livetime and run livetime.
 Check for max event time to send out trigger.

+## Modules
+The run control program is organized in modules.